-A supportive, congenial and professional environment is essential to Warner Pacific College's mission, vision and values.
-For this reason, the college strives to sustain an atmosphere in which individual dignity is respected.
+A supportive, congenial and professional environment is essential to Warner Pacific University's mission, vision and values.
+For this reason, the University strives to sustain an atmosphere in which individual dignity is respected.
 Warner Pacific affirms the principle that its students and employees have a right to be free from discrimination or harassment of any kind by a member of the campus community.
-Discrimination and harassment of any kind violates institutional policy, is unacceptable conduct, is unlawful and will not be tolerated.
+Discrimination and harassment of any kind violates institutional policy, is unacceptable conduct, is unlawful, and will not be tolerated.
 Sexual harassment is a form of sex discrimination, which is illegal under state and federal laws (ORS 659.030, Titles VI and VII of the Civil Rights Act of 1964 as amended, the Equal Opportunity Act of 1972, and Title IX of the Education Amendments of 1972) and other regulations.
 Warner Pacific will take all necessary actions to prevent and stop sexual harassment in all areas of its business, education and other activities.

 Title IX of the Education Amendments of 1972 ("Title IX"), 20 U.S.C.
 Sec.
 1681, et seq. and 34 CFR § 106.9 prohibit discrimination on the basis of sex in any federally funded education program or activity.
-In compliance with this federal policy and in line with its institutional beliefs and mission, Warner Pacific College prohibits discrimination on the basis of sex in its education programs and activities and has designated the following individuals as Title IX Coordinators:
+In compliance with this federal policy and in line with its institutional beliefs and mission, Warner Pacific University prohibits discrimination on the basis of sex in its education programs and activities and has designated the following individuals as Title IX Coordinators:

-- Jon Sampson, Vice President of Student Life and Dean of Students (Title IX Coordinator), Office Location: Smith Hall 219, Office phone number: 503-517-1056, Email: jsampson@warnerpacific.edu - Jared Valentine, Director of Student Rights and Responsibilities (Title IX Administrator for students), Office Location: Smith Hall 211, Office phone number: 503-517-1008, Email: jvalentine@warnerpacific.edu
+Jon Sampson, Vice President for Student Life & Dean of Students (Title IX Coordinator), Office Location: Smith Hall 219, Office phone number: 503-517-1056, Email: jsampson@warnerpacific.edu